arduino/arduino-preprocessor/README.md

 The only mandatory parameter is the name of the file to be processed and the terminating double dash `--`.
 Every parameter after the `--` is passed as-is to the clang compiler backend.

-The tool will output the processed source code on the standard output.
+The tool outputs the processed source code on the standard output.

 For example the file `t.cpp`: